jdbean/blog-mirror/_posts/2018-10-29-implementing-sorting-algorithms.md

 2. Partitioning: reorder the array through sucessive swaps so that all elements with values less than that of the pivot element come before the pivot in the array, while all elements with values greater than that of the pivot come after it.
 3. Recursively apply steps one and two to the pair of sub-array of elements with values smaller than the pivot and values larger than the pivot respectively.

-Quick sort is classified as divide and conquer algorithm because it breaks efficiently problem down into smaller and smaller problems until it can be trivially solved.
+Quick sort is classified as a "divide and conquer" algorithm because it efficiently breaks a complex problem down into smaller and smaller problems until they can each be trivially solved a reassembled.
 This animation can be really helpful in wrapping your head around how that works in practice:

 ![Quick sort animation](/assets/img/Sorting_quicksort_anim.gif)
 *[CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0) courtesy of RolandH on [wikipedia.org](https://wikipedia.org).*

 Quicksort is a bit more complex to implement than bubble sort.
-I spent a while playing with different approaches to implementing this algorithm and found one in Ruby that was far and a way the most simple and elegant:
+I spent a while playing with different approaches to implementing this algorithm and found one in Ruby that was far and away the most simple and elegant:

 ```ruby
 def quicksort(arr)